Manga Xanadu » Entries tagged with "Del Rey"

 Ghost Hunt Volumes 1-2

 Ordinary high school student Mai Taniyama is drawn into the world of ghosts and spirits when her school hires Kazuya Shibuya of Shibuya Psychic Research to investigate alleged haunting of an old school building.
 After accidentally breaking a very expensive camera and injuring Shibuya’s assistant Linn, Mai becomes his assistant.
 They are soon joined by a Shinto Miko, a Buddhist monk, a psychic medium and a Catholic priest.
 The school wants to be very sure there are no spirits to interrupt the buildings demolition.
-Story by Fuyumi Ono; Adapted by Shiho Inada Publisher: Del Rey Manga Age Rating: Teen Genre: Supernatural/Horror Price: $10.95 Rating: 5 out of 5 stars Ghost Hunt is based on a series of light novels originally published in the late 80s to mid 90′s.
-It follows … Read entire article »
+Story by Fuyumi Ono; Adapted by Shiho Inada Publisher: Del Rey Manga Age Rating: Teen Genre: Supernatural/Horror Price: $10.95 Rating: Ghost Hunt is based on a series of light novels originally published in the late 80s to mid 90’s.
+It follows the cases of Shibuya Psychic Research as they investigate alleged hauntings and find the cause, whether it is natural or otherwise.
+Of course, more often than not, the hauntings will be real.
+The first volume introduces all the characters that will become the ensemble cast for the rest of the series.
+The case of the supposedly haunted school building is really secondary to the characters introductions.
+We first meet Mai, a seemingly normal high school…

 Trick or Treat!